 Consider all of these before simply price matching.
 It’s unfortunate, but no small business can afford to price like WalMart.

-It might not seem so, but there are a lot of ways that businesses can reduce their per-unit cost through their vendors.
+It might not seem so, but there are a lot of ways that businesses can reduce their per-unit cost by negotiating with their vendors.

 Many vendors will throw in free products to sweeten the pot.
 This lets the retailer try out a new product while improving their bottom line by eliminating those inventory costs.